 Engages the students in 250 hours of supervised social work practice and provides opportunities to apply classroom learning in the field setting.
+"Y/E" grade only.
 Prerequisite: completion of foundation courses or advanced standing or instructor approval.
-Pre or corequisite: SWG 610.
+Prerequisite: SWG 645.
+Corequisite: SWG 612, 693.